Santo Domingo De Los Colorados Santo Domingo De Los Tsachilas, Ecuador Travel Guide

 Waste management improves in urban areas.
 Recycling infrastructure is less developed.
 Reduce plastic, carry reusable items, and dispose of waste correctly.

-Though water resources are abundant, responsible use is encouraged.
+Though resources of water are abundant, responsible use is encouraged.
 Practice mindful use of water, like shorter showers and turning off taps.

-Engage responsibly to support local communities and avoid harmful activities.
+Engage responsibly to help local communities and avoid harmful activities.

 The Tsáchila people actively work to preserve their language (Tsafiki), traditions, medicinal practices, and land through cultural centers and educational initiatives.